jpype-project/jpype/doc/userguide.rst

 Implementing a proxy is simple.
 First construct an ordinary Python class with method names that match the Java interface to be implemented.
 Then add the ``@JImplements`` decorator to the class definition.
-The first argument to the JImplements decorator is the interface to implement.
+The first argument to the decorator is the interface to implement.
 Then mark each method corresponding to a Java method in the interface with ``@JOverride``.
-When the proxy class is created the methods will be checked against the Java interface and raise an exception if the interface is incomplete.
+When the proxy class is declared, the methods will be checked against the Java interface.
+Any missing method will result in JPype raising an exception.

 High-level proxies have one other important behavior.
 When a proxy created using the high-level API returns from Java it unpacks back to the original Python object complete with all of its attributes.
-This occurs whether the proxy is the self argument resulting when calling a proxy method, or if a proxy is returned from a Java container such as a list.
-This is accomplished because the actually proxy is a temporary Java object with no real presence in Java, thus rather than returning a useless object, JPype unpacks the proxy to its original state.
+This occurs whether the proxy is the ``self`` argument for a method or proxy is returned from a Java container such as a list.
+This is accomplished because the actually proxy is a temporary Java object with no substance, thus rather than returning a useless object, JPype unpacks the proxy to its original Python object.

 Proxy Method Overloading
 ------------------------